saubin78/2016_11_goettingen/minutes/08-usecase_inra.md

 * Reference lists (e.g. crop pests) -- some teams are making available, but not as RDF resources -- taxonomies.
 * Lexicons for text mining tools.
-Developed by Scientific and Technical Dept, which I am from.
+Developed by Scientific and Technical Dept, which I am from, or researc teams.
 These are domain-specific, need to be highly lexicalized.
   Sometimes contain patterns to recognize portions of text.
-Denote concepts that are shared with the community, but of a different nature.
+Denote concepts that are shared with the community, but in a different manner.
-* Datasets hosted in Inra's data centers or community public repositories: non RDF, but could be documented or annotated with RDF resources in order to enter the Semantic Web.
+* Datasets hosted in Inra's data centers or community public repositories: generally non RDF, but could be documented or annotated with RDF resources in order to enter the Semantic Web.
 * Other interests: how we process data produced by connected objects for agriculture.